sunwooj/course-semexpling/R/README.md

 * [The Basics of Markdown](https://daringfireball.net/projects/markdown/basics)

-# Tutorial 1
+## Tutorial 1

 * Introduction to Tidyverse

 * Understanding what tidy data is

+* Some simple data pre-processing using Excel

+* Explorations of data frames

+## Tutorial 2

-* Data-wrangling and pre-processing using Excel and/or R
+* Data-wrangling and pre-processing using R

+* Deriving appropriate summaries and quantitative generalizations from data

+* Visualizing data

-* Basic explorations of data frames
+* Analyzing data

+## Tutorial 3

+* Fitting regression models

+* Mixed effects (linear/logistic/ordinal) regression models